 Panel the offset is (-1,-3).
 Note the small circle at the location of the ACIS-S aimpoint. nominal ACIS-S aimpoint.
 Middle Panel: The target is offset with (Y,Z) offset of (-1,0) arcmin.
-In the Right

-3.3.
-Visibility
+In the Right West of North.
+The roll angle shown is 10°.
+Left Panel: The target, a bright x-ray source, is centered at the Figure 3.1: Examples of offset pointing with ACIS.
+North is up and East is to the left.
+Roll is measured positive,

 N-S, is at the nominal HRC-I aimpoint.
 Center Panel: The target is offset with (Y,Z) offset of (-5,0) arcmin.
 Right Panel: The offset is (-5,-5).
 Note the small dot at the location of the HRC-I aimpoint.
 West of North.
 The roll angle shown is 10°.
 Left Panel: The target, the middle source in a group of three aligned Figure 3.2: Example of offset pointing with HRC.
 North is up and East is to the left.
 Roll is measured positive, ing number for the altitude at which this takes place is about 60,000 km.
-Cessation of observations and protection of the instruments in regions of high radiation results in approximately 25% of the 63.5 hour Chandra orbit being unusable.
+Cessation of observations and protection of the instruments in regions of high radiation results in approximately 20% of the 63.5 hour Chandra orbit being unusable.